originalname51/ChatClientC/README.md

 Protocol is:

-Send an array of characters to server with ASCII value of message.
+1)Send an array of characters to server with ASCII value of message(e.g. 124).

-Send Message to Server.
+2)Send Message to Server.

 To get the client running do the following.